NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/Lance of Sun's Radiance.md

 **Frequency** once per day

 **Effect** With a bold proclamation, you thrust the lance forward, firing a beam of brilliant, scouring light in a 120-foot line.
 Creatures in the area take 6d8 spirit damage, or 6d12 spirit damage if they're a dragon (DC 28 Reflex check save).
-Creatures that critically fail are also [[Conditions/Blinded|Blinded]] for 1 round.
+Creatures that critically fail are also [[Blinded|Blinded]] for 1 round.

 *Source: Pathfinder #202: Severed at the Root*
 *ORC*